VonHeikemen/lsp-zero.nvim/README.md

 ### Why is lsp-zero not used there?

 Because lsp-zero is not the plugin it used to be back in 2022.
 And its clear to me now that adding even a tiny layer of abstraction on top of this setup can cause a huge amount of confusion.
 If you want to know what lsp-zero can do, there is a list of features in the [final section of getting started page](https://lsp-zero.netlify.app/docs/getting-started.html#plot-twist).

+For better or worse the documentation is the most valuable thing of lsp-zero.
+The docs will teach you how to use all the moving pieces of a typical "LSP setup" in Neovim.

 ## Support

-If you find this tool useful and want to support my efforts, consider leave a tip in [ko-fi.com ☕](https://ko-fi.com/vonheikemen).
+If you find this useful and want to support my efforts, consider leave a tip in [ko-fi.com ☕](https://ko-fi.com/vonheikemen).

 [![buy me a coffee](https://res.cloudinary.com/vonheikemen/image/upload/v1726766343/gzu1l1mx3ou7jmp0tkvt.webp)](https://ko-fi.com/vonheikemen)